How to Learn American Mahjong

 Join a Group or Open Play

 Playing with others is how you actually get good.
-Find a local group, attend open play events, or join a league.
+Find players and local groups near you at findmymahjgame.com, and check our website for open play events happening around Las Vegas.

 Recommended Mahjong Sets & Accessories